sumitdeole/web-scraping/Project_readme.md

 ##### *Disclaimer:* I already confirmed what is allowed concerning web scraping in wikipedia's rules present in their robots.txt.
 All is well here.
+Original source: Youtube tutorial by Keith Galli